Raina-M/Rhynchospora_tenuis_project/README.md

 `segregation_bias_ChiSquareTest.R`: Non-mendelian segregation validation in __Figure 3d__.

-## Single cell analyses of embryo and endosperm nuclei
+## Single cell ATAC-seq analyses of embryo and endosperm nuclei
+The pipeline is similar to single cell pipeline for pollen nuclei in general with minor modifications.
+The entire pipeline is available in the folder `embryo_scATAC_analyses/`.
+This pipeline took the embryo _R. tenuis_ REC accession as an example, but the endosperm analyses has no difference to it.

 ## F1 genotyping

 ## ChIP-seq pipeline and relevant analyses
+`ChIP_and_methylation_metaplots/` has the pipeline for DNA methylation data analyses using [Bismark](https://github.com/FelixKrueger/Bismark) and other following plotting scripts.
+The other ChIP-seq data and analyses were in our another publication [Hofstatter et al.](https://www.sciencedirect.com/science/article/pii/S0092867422007978).

+`2_metaplot.sh`: Metaplots in __Extended Data Fig. 1c,d__.

 ## Phylogenetic relation of _R. tenuis_ accessions